The Excel DISC Function

 I.e. the discount rate for a security with the above terms is 1.0%.

 - As recommended, the date arguments have been supplied to the Disc function as references to cells containing dates;

 - As [basis] argument has been omitted, the function uses the default value 0 (denoting the US (NADS) 30/360 day count basis).

 Further examples of the Excel Disc function can be found on the Microsoft Office website.

-|#VALUE!||-||Occurs if the supplied settlement or maturity arguments are not valid dates|
+- The supplied settlement or maturity arguments are not a valid Excel dates;

 - Any of the supplied arguments are non-numeric.